Rapter1990/Udacity-Data-Analyst-Nanodegree/README.md

 7. An exploration html file containing my project;
 8. A slide deck html file providing how the slide deck should be organized and including pre-set slideshow settings;
-9. To view the slide deck, this command is used jupyter nbconvert bay_wheels_project_analysis.ipynb --to slides --post serve --template output_toggle
+9. To view the slide deck, this command is used jupyter nbconvert slide_deck.ipynb --to slides --post serve --template output_toggle